First Patient Dosed in Phase 2 study evaluating THR-149 for treatment of DME

 THR-149 (PKal Inhibitor)

 THR-149 is a plasma kallikrein (PKal) inhibitor for treatment of DME.
 Through the inhibition of the plasma kallikrein-kinin (PKaI-kinin) system, THR-149 prevents the induction of retinal vascular permeability, inflammation and angiogenesis.
-Literature data show that patients with DME have elevated levels of plasma kallikrein and that the vitreous level of plasma kallikrein varies less compared to VEGF, making it a potentially more effective target for the treatment of DME.
-Oxurion has enrolled the first patient in a phase I clinical study evaluating THR-149 for treatment of DME.
+Literature data show that patients with DME have elevated levels of plasma kallikrein and that the vitreous level of plasma kallikrein varies less compared to VEGF, making it a potentially more effective target for treating DME.
+Oxurion has reported positive topline phase 1 results for the clinical study evaluating THR-149 for the treatment of DME.

 Clinical study evaluating THR-149 (a PKal inhibitor) for treatment of diabetic macular edema (DME)

 The Phase 1 trial is designed to evaluate the safety of a single intravitreal (IVT) injection of THR-149 a novel PKal inhibitor, of 3 ascending dose levels in subjects with visual impairment due to center-involved DME (CI-DME) (NCT03511898).

 THR-149 is well-tolerated and safe.
 No dose-limiting toxicities or drug-related serious adverse events reported.